yushanqu/yushanqu.github.io/_pages/about.md

 Talks
 ======
-1. Society for Industrial and Applied Mathematics (SIAM) mini-symposium, Nov 2024
+1. Society for Industrial and Applied Mathematics (SIAM) mini-symposium, Nov 2024.
-1. Institute for Computational and Experimental Research in Mathematics(ICERM), Brown University, August 2024
+1. Institute for Computational and Experimental Research in Mathematics(ICERM), Brown University, August 2024.
-1. International Symposium on Mathematical Programming, Montreal, Canada, July 2024
+1. International Symposium on Mathematical Programming, Montreal, Canada, July 2024.
-1. Undergraduate Mathematics Symposium, Nov 2021
+1. Undergraduate Mathematics Symposium, The Ohio State University, Columbus, OH, Nov 2021.
-1. Young Mathematician Conference, Aug 2021
+1. Young Mathematician Conference, the University of Illinois Chicago, Chicago, IL Aug 2021.

 Poster
 ======
-1. Algebra, Geometry and Combinatorics Day (AlGeCom), Nov 2024
+1. Algebra, Geometry and Combinatorics Day (AlGeCom), University of Michigan, Ann arbor, MI, Nov 2024.

 News
 ------
-1. I present the poster at AlGeCom, Nov 2024
+1. I presented the poster at AlGeCom, Nov 2024.
-1. I give a talk at SIAM mini-symposium, August 2024
+1. I gave a talk at SIAM mini-symposium, August 2024.
-1. I give a talk at ICERM, Brown University, August 2024
+1. I gave a talk at ICERM, Brown University, August 2024.
-1. I give a talk at ISMP, Montreal, Canada, July 2024
+1. I gave a talk at ISMP, Montreal, Canada, July 2024.
-1. I promoted to Ph.D candidate on May 14, 2024
+1. I wa promoted to Ph.D candidate on May 14, 2024.
-1. My advisor and I publish the paper "On disjunction convex hulls by lifting" on International Symposium on Combinatorial Optimization
+1. My advisor and I published the paper "On disjunction convex hulls by lifting" on International Symposium in the proceedings of the Combinatorial Optimization, May 2024.
-1. I attended SIAM on optimization in Seattle at May 2023
+1. I attended the SIAM Conference on Optimization in Seattle at May 2023.

 <!--Create content & metadata
 ------